ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 This guide will walk you through how standard persisted queries works and how you can set them up with the Hot Chocolate GraphQL server.

-# What they are

-Allows you to pre-register all required queries/mutations from your client on your GraphQl server.
+Persisted queries allows you to pre-register all required queries/mutations from your client on your GraphQl server.

-## Why to use

-There are two main reasons why to use persisted queries:

-- Performance - Payload contains only Hash and variables.
-This will reduce the size of your client application since queries can be removed from the client code at the build time.

-- Security - By using persisted queries, the server will accept only known queries / mutations and refuse all others that are not part of persisted "Allowed-List".
-Useful mainly for public APIs.

-## How it works

 This can be done by extracting the queries from your client application at build time and putting them to server query storage.
 Persisted client output contains queries / mutations that your client application needs to run.
 Each extracted query has a specific Hash (identifier) and the client uses it with Variables to query data from your server.
 There is no more query string in the body of your request.
 The server obtains only concrete identifier + variables and searches for them in AllowedList.
 If there is a match, the request is directly executed without the need for query parsing else the particular error message is returned to the request initiator.

+## Benefits

+There are two main reasons why to use persisted queries:

+- Performance - Payload contains only Hash and variables.
+This will reduce the size of your client application since queries can be removed from the client code at the build time.

+- Security - By using persisted queries, the server will accept only known queries / mutations and refuse all others that are not part of persisted "Allowed-List".
+Useful mainly for public APIs.

 ## Limitations